zipp-stealth/primeNumbers/README.md

 ### PS:
-It's not a best algorithm but one of shortest and ugliest
+It's not a best algorithm but shortest and ugliest I made :3